sutrolabs/census-docs/destinations/front.md

 [Contact us](mailto:support@getcensus.com) if you want Census to support more Sync behaviors for Front

-## 💡  Things to know about our Front connector
+## 💡  Things to know about our Front destination

 * You can use email as the matching key for a Contact or any "user handle" that Front supports out of the box such as Twitter, Facebook, Phone, Smooch ID, etc. [See Front's doc here](https://dev.frontapp.com/reference/contacts)
 * We support syncing to multiple phone numbers